 welding steels with mill scale, coated steels or parts subject to magnetic field

 issues.
 Extensive data on this subject is at the pulsed and MIG spray sections at this site and if you want to fully control your MIG spray and pulsed welds visit here.

-THERE IS NOTHING MORE FRUSTRATING THAT DICUSSING WELDS WITH MANAGERS, ENGINEERS AND SUPERVISORS WHO CANNOT FIGURE OUT THE COST OF THEIR WELDS.
+THERE IS NOTHING MORE FRUSTRATING THAN DICUSSING WELDS WITH MANAGERS, ENGINEERS AND SUPERVISORS WHO CANNOT FIGURE OUT THEIR WELD COST POTENTIAL OR THE COSTS OF THEIR WELDS.

 For those companies that today suffer from that infamous weld disease called, "Lack